ikewai/HIGRE-workshop/src/4_import_lc.md

 # Importing Land-Cover Scenarios

-Insead of using shapes to modify land cover in the application, land-cover grids can be created externally and imported into the application for analysis.
+Instead of using shapes to modify land cover in the application, land-cover grids can be created externally and imported into the application for analysis.

 Provided are six land cover scenario files representing different types of development around Pearl Harbor.